huubhermsen/Frontend-Boilerplate/README.md

 grunt
 ```

-Grunt will create new `test` and `dist` folders where it stores the test (uncompressed) and production files.
-Open a browser and navigate to [0.0.0.0:9000](http://0.0.0.0:9000) and check out the website that's being live rendered from the test folder.

 > If your project is under version control, it is wise to atleast add the `test` folder to your ignore list.
+This project already has a good base `.gitignore` file in its root

 ### Harder start
 Have some expierence with Grunt and/or Bower?
 Then it might be desirable to change settings to your comfort.